UniMath/agda-unimath/src/commutative-algebra/sums-of-counted-families-in-commutative-semirings.lagda.md

 ## Idea

 The
-{{#concept "sum operation" Disambiguation="over a counted family of elements of a commutative semiring" WD="sum" WDID=Q218005 Agda=sum-fin-sequence-type-Commutative-Semiring}}
+{{#concept "sum operation" Disambiguation="over a counted family of elements of a commutative semiring" WD="sum" WDID=Q218005 Agda=sum-count-Commutative-Semiring}}
 extends the binary addition operation on a [commutative semiring](commutative-algebra.commutative-semirings.md) `R` to any family of elements of `R` indexed by a